pyros-dev/Pitch/PITCHME.md

 @ul[spaced]
 @snap[west span-50]
-Your customers care only about :
+Your users care about :
 - what they can see and
 - how <span style="color:green">FAST</span> you
 - can <span style="color:green">CHANGE</span> it.